Tour de France & UCI World Championships

 The riders arrive in Pateley Bridge, and go down the High Street then over the Nidd.

-The B6265 heads west out of Pateley Bridge, up Greenhow Hill.
+The B6265 heads west out of Pateley Bridge, past the Royal Oak pub, up Greenhow Hill.
 This is the main climb of the race.
-The summit is at about 400m, by Coldstones Quarry.
+It's a stepped climb - there are three main 16% ramps, with easier sections in between.

 After the Hopper Lane hill, the A59 has more dips and rises.
 It passes Dangerous Corner and Kettlesing Head.
 The Knabs Ridge wind turbines are to the right.
 There's a roundabout at the junction with Oaker Bank, by the Old Spring Well pub, then the Jennyfield estate is to the right as the competitors approach the New Park roundabout on the northern edge of Harrogate.